pthom/hello_imgui/docs/book/_sources/doc_params.md

 //     dpiWindowSizeFactor=2
 //     fontRenderingScale=0.5
 //
+// For more information, see the documentation on DPI handling, here: https://pthom.github.io/hello_imgui/book/doc_api.html#handling-screens-with-high-dpi
+//
 struct DpiAwareParams
 {
     // `dpiWindowSizeFactor`
     //     factor by which window size should be multiplied to get a similar
-    //        visible size on different OSes.
+    //     physical size on different OSes (as if they were all displayed on a 96 PPI screen).
+    //     This affects the size of native app windows,
+    //     but *not* imgui Windows, and *not* the size of widgets and text.
     //  In a standard environment (i.e. outside of Hello ImGui), an application with a size of 960x480 pixels,
     //  may have a physical size (in mm or inches) that varies depending on the screen DPI, and the OS.
     //